rcpeter/message_reader/README.md

 A streamlined tool to export complete message history from macOS Messages app for any contact.

+Created this to export my own messages on MacOS.
+I prefer to create free, open-source alternatives that serve the public rather than pay for tools that others charge exorbitant amounts for, when I can build them myself with the least amount of time spent.

 ## 🚀 Quick Start

 ### Prerequisites